ankkax/my-mpv/README.md

 # my-mpv
+## Some information for current setup

+when you open your folder it makes automically playlist, when you open video from from that folder it will ask if you want to continue to episode you left of.

-Guide to use my mpv settings
+## Guide to use my mpv settings
 requires
 + [yt-dlp](https://github.com/yt-dlp/yt-dlp)
 + [ffmpeg](https://github.com/FFmpeg/FFmpeg)